hingeapp/Get-Attendance/README.md

 # Get Attendance by [h!nge](http://www.hinge.college)
-## The Best App for PICTians to check attendance
+## The Android App for PICTians to check attendance

 * Check your Attendance without the hassle of using the slow PICT MIS Login
 * Find subject wise attendance at a glance